-1.Aims and scope
+Aims and scope

-Our aim for these guidelines remains to support all those involved in scholarly publishing with a summary of best practice guidance from leading organizations around the world.
-Our guidelines are written for societies, editors, authors, librarians, students, funders, corporations, and journalists.
+These guidelines present a further update to the Wiley publishing ethics guidelines first published in 2006 and revised in 2014.
+Our aim for these guidelines remains to support all those involved in scholarly publishing with a summary of best practice guidance with respect to research integrity and publishing ethics from leading organizations around the world.
+Our guidelines are written for researchers, in their various roles as editors, authors and peer reviewers; societies; librarians; funders; corporations; publishers; and journalists.

 Initial conversations may indicate the need to carry out further investigation or to widen discussions to:

 Journals should facilitate post-publication academic debate either on their site, through letters to the editor, or on an external moderated site.
 They must have mechanisms for correcting, revising and retracting articles after publication.
 Journals should encourage correspondence and constructive criticism of the work they publish.
 If an item of correspondence discusses a specific article, the journal should invite the authors of the work to respond before the correspondence is published.
 When possible, the correspondence and the authors’ response should be published at the same time.
 Authors may choose not to respond to this invitation.
 They do not have a right to veto comments about their work that the editor judges to be constructive.
 They may advise editors accordingly about unconstructive comments.

 Journals should consider establishing and publishing a mechanism for authors to appeal editorial decisions, to facilitate genuine appeals, and to discourage repeated or unfounded appeals.

 Journals should consider establishing a mechanism for authors and others to comment on aspects of the journal’s editorial management, perhaps via the publisher or a third-party.